 If you enjoy cowl knitting you'll really like this easy knitting pattern.
 I didn't want the knitting to get too boring so I added some textured knitting stitches to it for some interest.

-And who wouldn't love this knit cowl scarf?
 It's knits up pretty fast too, a couple of evenings and you'll have it finished or if you're a fast knitter it may only take you one evening to make it.